- Sashité for Developers

 Interpretation:

-- Multiple pieces have moved on the board
+- Multiple pieces have moved on the Board.

-- Same player remains active (useful for multi-step sequences)
+- Same player remains active.

 Multi-Location Drop Pattern